-For ease in administering the issuance of stock awards, the Company holds back shares of vested restricted stock awards, stock option exercises and shortterm and long-term incentive plan stock awards for the value of the statutory withholding taxes.
-For everyone receiving a share award, the Company redeems the shares it computes as the value for the withholding tax and remits this amount to the appropriate tax authority.
-For withholding taxes related to stock awards, the Company paid \$0.4 million and \$0.8 million during the six months ended June 30, 2022 and 2021, respectively.
+For ease in administering the issuance of stock awards, the Company withholds shares of vested restricted stock awards, stock option exercises and short-term and long-term incentive plan stock awards for taxes.
+The Company withholds the number of shares it computes as having the value of the relevant withholding tax and remits the tax payment to the appropriate tax authority.
+For withholding taxes related to stock awards, the Company paid \$0.4 million and \$0.8 million during the nine months ended September 30, 2022 and 2021, respectively.